ECUADOR: Bird Photography Safari

 Description of ECUADOR: Bird Photography Safari

-We are currently working on a new itinerary for this workshop for April 2023.
+We are currently working on a new itinerary for this workshop.
 Stay tuned for new information and pricing!

 About 130 species of hummingbirds have been recorded in Ecuador and our Hummingbird Photo Safari itinerary will include high quality lodges and hotels across the northern region of the Ecuadorian Andes where we can expect to see nearly 50 species of these beautiful gems!